vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 This project intentionally relies only on Procore notification emails and standard Microsoft 365 connectors.

-Because Original Submittal PDFs and Approver PDFs require authenticated Procore sessions, they cannot currently be downloaded using anonymous HTTP requests.
-These capabilities are planned for a future API-based implementation.
+Because Original Submittal PDFs and Approver PDFs are served behind authenticated Procore sessions, they cannot currently be downloaded using the standard Power Automate HTTP connector.
+These downloads are planned for a future Procore API or authenticated session implementation.

 RFI attachments are downloaded only when the attachment URL is included in the notification email.
 Attachments added after the email is sent cannot be retrieved without the Procore API.